huibizhang/vitawind/docs/guide/configurations.md

 )
 ```

-after add to `./src/main.js` , you can open dev server by `npm run dev` command as fast as you can ... because , it's working !
+After add to your main script , you can open dev server by `npm run dev` command as fast as you can ... because , it's working !
 Enjoy your devloping time , thank you ! 🤪
 <br>